 Traditionally Ivy is an outdoor plant, but when you keep ivy indoors, it can help purify the air in your home.
-English ivy is especially good for absorbing mold in the air, according to Allergy and Air.
-In fact, a study authored by Hilary Spyers-Duran found that English ivy was able to absorb a large portion of airborne mold when placed in a container with moldy bread.
+English ivy is especially good for absorbing mould in the air, according to Allergy and Air.
+In fact, a study authored by Hilary Spyers-Duran found that English ivy was able to absorb a large portion of airborne mould when placed in a container with mouldy bread.
 This plant loves bright light and slightly dry soil, so put it somewhere sunny!

 3. Snake Plant

 Snake plants absorb CO2 and convert it into oxygen.
 They’re a great plant to place in your bedroom because they’ll improve the air quality as you sleep, according to Lifehacker.
 Snake plants also work to remove xylene, toluene, and trichloroethylene from the air in your home.